chastell/lovely_rufus/README.md

 * paragraphs are wrapped to the specified width,
 * one-letter words are not left at ends of lines,
 * email quotes (`>`) are handled properly and normalised (`> > >` → `>>>`),
-* email-quoted paragraph breaks are cleared.
+* email-quoted paragraph breaks are cleared,
+* multiple paragraphs are wrapped independently.